BenMakesGames/PsyPets/README.md

 Crafting Tables
 ---------------

-crafting's a big part of the pet activities. here's a breakdown of every field used in the various crafting tables:
+crafting's a big part of the pet activities. here's a breakdown of every field used in the various crafting tables (ex: psypets_jewelry):

-idnum - just the id; let the DB assign these (and actually, that's true of all tables: DO NOT TOUCH idnums! just let MySQL handle them.)
+* idnum - just the id; let the DB assign these (and actually, that's true of all tables: DO NOT TOUCH idnums! just let MySQL handle them.)

-difficulty - the difficulty to make.
+* difficulty - the difficulty to make.
 I used 1-25 (1 as easy, 20 as hard, 25 as mastery level)

-complexity - the time it takes.
+* complexity - the time it takes.
 I tended to make this close to the difficulty level at low difficulties, and as much as twice as high for harder crafts

-priority - when a pet finds multiple projects it can make, it sorts the list by priority, and tries the higher-priority ones first.
+* priority - when a pet finds multiple projects it can make, it sorts the list by priority, and tries the higher-priority ones first.
 I used this to make crafts like Cloth more common, since it is used in more crafts.
 I recommend setting the VAST MAJORITY of projects to the default of 120, and only setting a different priority for those occasional projects which you want to be more or less common.

-ingredients - comma-separated items needed for the project, ex: "Copper,Copper,Iron,Red Dye"
+* ingredients - comma-separated items needed for the project, ex: "Copper,Copper,Iron,Red Dye"

-makes - the single item created, ex: "Awesome Axe of Awesomeness" (doesn't support comma-separated lists of items to make - but you should add support for that! it'd be cool!)
+* makes - the single item created, ex: "Awesome Axe of Awesomeness" (doesn't support comma-separated lists of items to make - but you should add support for that! it'd be cool!)

-mazeable - unused (used to specify whether the item could appear in the pattern, but now the pattern just searches people's stores to find items for sale)
+* mazeable - unused (used to specify whether the item could appear in the pattern, but now the pattern just searches people's stores to find items for sale)

-addon - whether or not the resulting craft is used to make house add-ons; pets give these projects priority when the house is full
+* addon - whether or not the resulting craft is used to make house add-ons; pets give these projects priority when the house is full

-min_month and max_month - the range of months the item is available; 1 = January, 12 = December. if you want a range to cross years (ex: winter-only), you need two separate entries! lame.
+* min_month and max_month - the range of months the item is available; 1 = January, 12 = December. if you want a range to cross years (ex: winter-only), you need two separate entries! lame.

-min_/max_ stats - the range of stats required by the pet to make this item. for personality stats, it's not a strict requirement, but pets that fall outside the range are less likely to make the item
+* min_/max_ stats - the range of stats required by the pet to make this item. for personality stats, it's not a strict requirement, but pets that fall outside the range are less likely to make the item

-is_secret - if a pet project is marked as secret, it will never show up in the pet logs when a pet fails to make it
+* is_secret - if a pet project is marked as secret, it will never show up in the pet logs when a pet fails to make it

-is_berries/burny/etc - whether or not the project has that special quality. equipment and special pet abilities can give bonuses when crafting items with these special traits.
+* is_berries/burny/etc - whether or not the project has that special quality. equipment and special pet abilities can give bonuses when crafting items with these special traits.